 Expected volatility.
-We lack company-specific historical and implied volatility information for our ADSs.
-Therefore, we estimate the expected share volatility based on the historical volatility of publicly traded peer companies and expect to continue to do so until such time as we have adequate historical data regarding the volatility of our own traded security price.
+We lack company-specific historical and implied volatility information for our ADSs for expected terms greater than 2.5 years.
+Therefore, we use a combination of the historical volatility of our ADSs and also the expected share volatility based on the historical volatility of publicly traded peer companies and expect to continue to do so until such time as we have adequate historical data regarding the volatility of our own traded security price.